alexeiborissov/party_orb/README.md

-JT 26/09/2013
+# 2016-01-27 party_orb code (JT)

-I have modified the non-relativistic code of Paolo Guiliani and others (documented in Guiliani et al. ApJ 635:pp636-646, 2005) to be in Makefile format.
+I have modified the non-relativistic code of Paolo Guiliani and others (documented in Guiliani et al. ApJ 635:pp636-646, 2005) to be relativistic, use a range of input environments and use simple Makefile.

 See manual (./manual) for full details of source code and IDL widgets.